crystal-lang/crystal-book/docs/guides/use_zig_cc_as_an_alternative_linker.md

    └── pkgconfig
 ```

-As of current version, only 4 targets and some of the most important packages supported.
+As of current version, only 4 targets and some of the most useful packages supported.

 Check details on [libs.yml](https://github.com/luislavena/magic-haversack/blob/main/libs.yml)

-You can copy to whatever folder you wish, I copied it to `~/Crystal/static_libraries` personally.
+You can copy those file into whatever folder you wish, I copied it to `~/Crystal/static_libraries` personally.

 ```
  ╰─ $ ls ~/Crystal/static_libraries
-aarch64-apple-darwin20.0/  aarch64-linux-musl/  x86_64-apple-darwin20.0/  x86_64-linux-musl/
+aarch64-apple-darwin/  aarch64-linux-musl/  x86_64-apple-darwin/  x86_64-linux-musl/
 ```

 ### Step 3: linking use `zig cc`

 We will continue the linking process in Step 1

-When run origial linking command on X86_64 host, it not work obviously.
+If try running the outputed link command on local X86_64 machine, it not work obviously.

 ```
  ╰─ $ cd ~/Crystal/crystal-lang/shards